kaanoner3/PartyWall/README.md

 But I am using refetch mechanism and it is working fine.
 I would do research and more test to know if my implementation is the right way.

 4) I would add unit tests for mutations and queries

+5) I would add varaibles inside dbConfig.ts and secret key for jwt library to .env file